Aimen-prog/DNACompress/README.md

 <br>
 2) Once sequence selected, user can choose one of the 4 programs:
 <br>
-section <b>Encryption</b> :
-BWT encryption :
-Huffman compression :
-section <b>Deryption</b> :
-BWT decryption :
-Huffman decompression :
+-<b>Encryption</b> section:

+i.
+BWT encryption : Converts a DNA sequence to Burrows-Wheeler format (a transform). ii.
+Huffman compression : Compresses a sequence by passing to Byte format.
+A resulting BWT sequence can be used for full zip.

+Both buttons propose either pedagogical (step by step) processing or getting final result directly.
+They also propose to save results.
+The huffman compression saves the final result but also patterns (dictionnary of binary sequence and informations ) crucial for decompression process below.

+- <b>Decryption</b> section:
+i.
+BWT decryption : Takes the transform of Burrows-Wheeler and reconstructs the original DNA sequence from it ii.
+Huffman decompression : Decompresses the unicode ( resulted from compression ) to give the original sequence ( sequence before huffman compression process)

 # How to execute